Meet the Latin Lawyer and LACCA editorial teams

 Thomas Muskett-Ford, News Editor, Latin Lawyer

-Tom joined Latin Lawyer in early 2014.
-He previously worked for several US and UK-based risk analysis consultancies and held a teaching post at the Instituto Chileno-Británico de Cultura in Santiago, Chile.
+Tom joined Latin Lawyer in 2014.
+He previously worked for several US and UK-based risk analysis consultancies and tought at the Instituto Chileno-Británico de Cultura in Santiago, Chile.
 Tom holds an MSc in Global Governance and Ethics from University College London and a BA in Latin American Studies from the University of Liverpool.
 He speaks Spanish fluently, having studied and worked in Chile and Mexico for nearly three years.
+His Portuguese is very bad and should be avoided whenever possible.

 Alison O'Connell, Editor, LACCA